kyletolle/talks/denver_startup_week_webooks/index.md

 ___
 The rate of their polling is constant.
 They do it once every few seconds.
-But the rate of their data changing is variable.
+But the rate at which their data changes is variable.
 Maybe it only changes every couple days, or only during business hours.
 Meaning, a majority of their polls won't return anything to act on.

-They're hitting up yuor server all the time, and usually it's for nothing.
+They're hitting your server all the time, and usually for nothing.
 Talk about disappointing.
 ------